Job Openings: Digital Coordinator!

 - Coordinate Resource Generation’s digital engagement activity, with the supervision of the Communications Director who oversees digital engagement strategy overall. — 50%

-- Inform our organizing strategy with data, by tracking trends in online to offline conversion, and maintaining a culture of accountability and accuracy across the organization.
+- Inform our organizing strategy with data, by tracking trends in online to offline conversion, creating a culture of commitment to best practices in database organization, and fostering consistency of digital content quality across the organization.

-- Ensure website and other digital tools/platforms and key content optimized to drive membership engagement and other organizational priorities.
+- Ensure website and other digital tools/platforms and key content are optimized to drive membership engagement (among other organizational priorities) by using data to inform decisions and educate fellow practitioners internally.

-- Create and implement digital campaigns (including setting goals, targeting lists, creating content, and tracking engagement) to mobilize members digitally to participate in activity towards organizational goals such as registering for events and webinars, taking public action, or redistributing wealth.
+- Support and implement digital campaigns (including setting goals, targeting lists, informing content, and tracking engagement) to mobilize members digitally to participate in activity towards organizational goals such as registering for events and webinars, taking public action, or redistributing wealth.

-- Manage our social media platforms (including public-facing Twitter, Facebook and Instagram accounts and RG’s members-only Facebook group) and engage with members and partners on them, building relationships with our leaders and base that will help campaigns succeed.
+- Coordinate content on our social media platforms (including public-facing Twitter, Facebook and Instagram accounts and RG’s members-only Facebook group) and keep internal stakeholders informed and knowledgable about social media metrics as well.
+Manage direct engagement with members and partners on social, building relationships with our leaders and base that will help campaigns succeed.

 - Own Resource Generation’s database and digital tools.
 The Associate Director currently owns this area of work, and this position will work closely with them as responsibility transitions. — 40%

-- Serve as the primary point person to troubleshoot with staff and member leaders on how to best utilize digital tools to strengthen the work they are responsible for such as: with the Development Director on major donor tracking; with Chapter Organizers on prospective member intake process; and with the Finance & Operations Manager on updating members’ credit cards.
+- Lead as the primary point person to coordinate and troubleshoot with staff and member leaders on how to best utilize digital tools to strengthen the work they are responsible for.
+For example: work with the Development Director on major donor tracking; with Chapter Organizers on prospective member intake process; and with the Finance & Operations Manager on updating members’ credit cards.

 - Create trainings, written/video and other support tools to guide staff and chapter leaders to use the database more easily and strategically, including smarter targeting of lists, tracking of relevant organizing data, and better coordinating online actions into organizing strategy.